ALEPH-QUANTUM/qkd-sim/README.md

 - `error_rate` - observed bit error rate (QBER)
 - `secure` - boolean decision based on a threshold rule

-These values are intended for **analysis and decision logic**, not performance claims.
+These values are intended for analysis and decision logic.

 ---